mortza/pelican-semantic-ui/README.md

 =========================

-this theme forked from `git clone https://github.com/ellisonleao/pelican-semantic-ui.git` slightly patched to fit my usages
+This theme forked from [here](https://github.com/ellisonleao/pelican-semantic-ui.git) and slightly patched to fit my needs.

+all credits goes to original author.